dakotalightning/docker-rails/README.md

     docker push dakotalightning/koda-rails

 ## server flow
-this is what i did for [digitalocean.com](http://digitalocean.com) im not sure if it is the right way, it works *I'm looking into it this ...*
+This is what I did for [digitalocean.com](http://digitalocean.com) I'm not sure if it is the right way, it works *I'm looking into it this ...*

 1. ssh into the server droplet